 #14: Short Hairstyles for Men with Angular Fringe

-The angular fringe haircut became extremely popular with male fashion models last summer.
-Since then it has been adopted at a rapidly increasing pace.
+The angular fringe men`s haircuts became extremely popular with male fashion models last summer.
+Since then they has been adopted at a rapidly increasing pace.
 The long hair on the top is styled at an angle.
 The guy in the photo above is totally rocking his angular fringe with ombre highlights.

 #15: Smart Style